ivan-hc/AppMan/README.md

 - "$APPNAME" is the folder, it contains a script $APPNAME-installer (see above), a $APPNAME.svg icon, an about-$APPNAME info file. $APPNAME must be the same for the folder ($APPNAME), the script ($APPNAME-installer), the icon ($APPNAME.svg) and the info (about-$APPNAME);
 - "$APPNAME-installer" is a script, using [my models](https://github.com/ivan-hc/AppMan/tree/main/models) replace APP=SAMPLE with APP=$APPNAME, pay attention to each line you wrote.
 Replace the word "LAUNCHER" with the content of the original .desktop file of the application, the only thing you must replace is the path of the is the line "Exec", ie "Exec=$APPNAME", it must be "Exec=/opt/bin/$APPNAME" or the app cannot be launched from the main menu (NOTE, launcher is optional if the program is only usable from the command line);
 - "$APPNAME.svg" is the icon, only in SVG format, with the same name of $APPNAME (NOTE, like the launcher, icon is optional if the program is only usable from the command line);
-- "$about-APPNAME" is a simple text file, it must containt basic info of the app, ie a brief description, update kind (`appman -u` or `appman -i $APPNAME`) and one or two links to the official site and/or the source (take [this one](https://raw.githubusercontent.com/ivan-hc/AppMan/main/applications/firefox/about-firefox) as a model).
+- "$about-APPNAME" is a simple text file, it must containt basic info of the app, ie a brief description, update kind (`appman -u` or `appman -i $APPNAME`) and one or two links to the official site and/or the source (learn more [here](https://github.com/ivan-hc/models) as a model).

 # About me
-This is my really first creation on GitHub, I also hope this will not my last.
-I have a lot of passion for GNU / Linux and actually too much time to spend for something.
+Having encouraged you to visit this page is already a huge achievement for me, being this my really first creation on GitHub, and I also hope this will not my last.
+If you wish, you can support me, this work and my passion with a small [donation](https://paypal.me/ivanalexhc), I will gladly appreciate it.

-Having encouraged you to visit this page is already a huge achievement for me.

-If you wish, you can help me [with a small donation](https://paypal.me/ivanalexhc).
-I will gladly appreciate it!